Natural Treatments for Dog Breathing Problems

 - Cushing's Disease - Cushing's Disease (hyperadrenocorticism) is a hormonal imbalance in dogs.
 The adrenal glands produce too much cortisol (steroids) and the earliest and most common symptom of the disorder is excessive panting.
 Other signs may be hair loss, weight gain, a pot belly, increased thirst and urination, skin changes and irritability or restlessness.

 - Digestive Issues - When dogs experience digestive distress, especially a few hours after eating, they may pant and make gulping noises.
-If you notice your dog is panting excessively, gulping, or you hear tummy gurgling noises, your pet may be suffering with acid reflux, indigestion or other digestive discomforts.
-While other symptoms of digestive distress such as vomiting or diarrhea are more obvious, panting a few hours after eating is also a sign.
+If you notice your dog is panting at night, panting excessively, gulping, or you hear tummy gurgling noises, your pet may be suffering with acid reflux, indigestion or other digestive discomforts.

-- Laryngeal Paralysis - The cartilage flaps at the larynx (opening to the windpipe) should open during breathing and close during swallowing, but with laryngeal paralysis the muscles are either weakened or paralyzed.
-The condition results in severe panting, raspy breathing, exercise intolerance, restricted airflow, stridor (high pitched wheezing) and heat sensitivity.
-The condition is more common in large breed dogs such as the Labrador retriever and Siberian husky.
+- Laryngeal Paralysis - The cartilage flaps at the larynx (opening to the windpipe) should open during breathing and close during swallowing, but with laryngeal paralysis, the muscles are either weakened or paralyzed.
+The condition results in severe panting, raspy breathing, exercise intolerance, restricted airflow, stridor (high-pitched wheezing) and heat sensitivity.

-- Bloat – Common in large, deep-chested breeds such as Boxers and Great Danes.
-When a dog has recently eaten and he begins to pant excessively, salivate, pace, and/or retch without vomiting, he may have bloat.
-Bloat can be a life threatening emergency and you should seek out immediate veterinary care.
+- Bloat – Common in large, deep-chested breeds.
+When a dog has recently eaten and begins to pant excessively, salivate, pace, and/or retch without vomiting, it may have bloat.
+Bloat can be a life-threatening emergency, and you should seek out immediate veterinary care.

 - Respiratory Infection or Allergic Reaction – Respiratory infections such as pneumonia or bronchitis can cause your dog to pant.
 Dogs may also struggle to breathe if they are having an allergic reaction, possibly due to a new medication.